 In this paper, we propose an STP proof scheme named Spatial-Temporal provenance Assurance with Mutual Proofs (STAMP).
 STAMP aims at ensuring the integrity and nontransferability of the STP proofs, with the capability of protecting users' privacy.
 Most of the existing STP proof schemes rely on wireless infrastructure (e.g., WiFi APs) to create proofs for mobile users.
 However, it may not be feasible for all types of applications, e.g. STP proofs for the green commuting and battlefield examples certainly cannot be obtained from wireless APs.
 To target a wider range of applications, STAMP is based on a distributed architecture.
-Co-located mobile devices mutually generate and endorse STP proofs for each other.
+Co-located mobile devices mutually generate and endorse STP proofs for each other, while at the same time it does not eliminate the possibility of utilizing wireless infrastructures as more trusted proof generation sources.
 In addition, in contrast to most of the existing schemes which require multiple trusted or semi-trusted third parties, STAMP requires only a single semi-trusted third party which can be embedded in a Certificate Authority (CA).
 We design our system with an objective of protecting users' anonymity and location privacy.
 No parties other than verifiers could see both a user's identity and STP information (verifiers need both identity and STP information in order to perform verification and provide services).
 Users are given the flexibility to choose the location granularity level that is revealed to the verifier.
 We examine two types of collusion attacks: (1) A user A who is at an intended location masquerades as another colluding user B and obtains STP proofs for B. This attack has never been addressed in any existing STP proof schemes.
 (2) Colluding users mutually generate fake STP proofs for each other.
 There have been efforts to address this type of collusion.
 However, existing solutions suffer from high computational cost and low scalability.
+Particularly, the latter collusion scenario is in fact the challenging Terrorist Fraud attack [8], which is a critical issue for our targeted system, but none of the existing systems has addressed it.
+We integrate the Bussard-Bagga distance bounding protocol [9] into STAMP to protect our scheme against this collusion attack.
+Collusion scenario (1) is hard to prevent without a trusted third party.
+To make our system resilient to this attack, we propose an entropy-based trust model to detect the collusion scenario.
+We implemented STAMP on the Android platform and carried out extensive validation experiments.
+The experimental results show that STAMP requires low computational overhead.